xScoopy/weather-api/README.md

 - Add a parameter that takes unit.
 This should be a string: 'metric' or 'imperial'.

-The goal is to add a parameter to the `getWeather()` function that takes the unit.
+The goal is to add a parameter to the `getWeather(url, unit)` function that takes the unit.

 ### Challenge 8

-The open weather map API can use a city name or gelocation to get the weather.
-This could be handled with the single function or with a new function.
+The OpenWeatherMap API provides a few different API options that fetch the weather for zip codes, city names, and geolocation.
+Your code would be more useful if it supported these options.

+You'll either need to create a separate function for each, or use a parameter to idenitfy which method you are using to get the data.

 - While the single function is good would this work better as a class?
 Imagine initializing the class with the API key, and calling methods to:
-  - get weather by zip
+  - get weather by zip - `getWeatherByZip(zip, unit)`
-  - get weather by city
+  - get weather by city - `getWeatherByCity(city, unit)`
-  - get weather by geolocation
+  - get weather by geolocation - `getWeatherByGeo(coords, unit)`
-  - set the unit
-  -  etc.

 The goal of this challenge it expand the existing system to accept the zip, city name, or geolocation to fetch the weather.
 You can solve this by creating new functions, by passing new parameters to the existing function.

-### Stretch Challenges

-Bonus question: Take a look at the `navigator.geolocation.getCurrentPosition()` this is not a lot of trouble but maybe it could be improved on by writing a library.
-How could you improve the geolocation API.

-- Make a small library to help using geolocation.
-- Use your geolocation library with your weather library.
+To solve this problem you'll need to look at the [OpenWeatherMap api docs](https://openweathermap.org/current).

+Here is a list of the URLs OpenWeatherMap uses:

+- By city name
+  - api.openweathermap.org/data/2.5/weather?q={city name}&appid={API key}
+  - api.openweathermap.org/data/2.5/weather?q={city name},{state code}&appid={API key}
+  - api.openweathermap.org/data/2.5/weather?q={city name},{state code},{country code}&appid={API key}
+- By city ID
+  - api.openweathermap.org/data/2.5/weather?id={city id}&appid={API key}
+- By geocoordinates
+  - api.openweathermap.org/data/2.5/weather?lat={lat}&lon={lon}&appid={API key}
+- By zip code
+  - api.openweathermap.org/data/2.5/weather?zip={zip code},{country code}&appid={API key}

+These all begin with:

+- api.openweathermap.org/data/2.5/weather?

+You can use this to your coding advantage by storing this portion of the url in variable and assembling the rest of the url based on which method is called.

 ## OOP Weather

 This set of challenges takes the ideas from the previous challenge with the goal of creating an Class that creates a Weather Object can retrieve weather data.

+Why create a class?
+If you needed to get weather for more than one location it might be good to create an instance of an object to handle the weather for each location.
+Picture a web site or app that that managed the weather for a list of locations.

 Using a function covers some most of the use of requesting and returning weather data.
 Sometimes you'll need something more.
 Using a class will allow you to create a persistent data structure with the ability to hold it's own configuration.

 ### Challenge 1

 The goal of this challenge is to create a class that will make an object that can get the weather data.
 Imagine the class is Called Weather and it works in this way.

 ```JS
 const w = new Weather('yourapikey')
 w.getWeather('zipcode').then( ... )
 ```

-The difference here is that line makes a new **Object**.
+The difference here is that line 1 makes a new **Object**.
 You'll use the methods and properties of the object to configure and fetch the weather.

 Properties might be values that your object holds for configuration.